fobnail/docs/docs/fobnail-api.md

 }
 ```

-Fobnail Token verifies certificate chain against the trust anchor embedded into
+Fobnail Token verifies certificate the chain against the trust anchor embedded
-its firmware.
+into its firmware.
 If verification fails, **4.03** is returned.

-On success, Fobnail generates Identity/Encryption key, prepares Certificate
+On success, Fobnail generates an Identity/Encryption key, prepares a Certificate
-Signing Request and responds with **2.01** status code, response **must**
+Signing Request, and responds with a **2.01** status code, response **must**
 contain CSR as a payload.
 CSR is sent in DER format and `Content-Format`
 **must** be set to `application/octet-stream`.

 #### /admin/provision_complete

-Client sends a certificate generated from CSR previously provided by
+The client sends a certificate generated from CSR previously provided by
 `/admin/token_provision`.
-Fobnail Token verifies correctess of the provided
+Fobnail Token verifies the provided certificat
-certificate, such as whether it is properly signed, whether it has correct
+correctness, such as whether it is properly signed, has correct extensions
-extensions defined, etc. On error **4.03** is returned.
+defined, etc. On error **4.03** is returned.

-On success **2.01** is returned  provisioning is complete.
+On success, **2.01** is returned, and provisioning is complete.

-Certificate is sent as a raw DER and `Content-Format` must be set to
+The certificate is sent as a raw DER, and `Content-Format` must be set to
-`application/octet-stream` or the request will be rejected.
+`application/octet-stream`, or the request will be rejected.
 Future API versions
 may accept `application/cbor`.

 ### Platform provisioning